neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/question-answering/question-answering-cli.md

   --seed 42
 ```

-The model converges to ~69% F1 without any hyperparameter search after 8 epochs.
+The model converges to ~68% F1 without any hyperparameter search.

+Note that in this case, we used the SQuAD transfer learning recipe (identified by
+`zoo:nlp/question_answering/obert-base/pytorch/huggingface/squad/pruned90_quant-none`).
+Since the Squadshifts dataset is similiar to the SQuAD dataset,
+we chose to use the same hyperparameters as a starting point.
+While you are free to download and modify the recipe manually (and then pass to SparseML as a local file),
+you can also use `--recipe_args` to modify the recipe on the fly.
+In this case, we passed `--recipe_args '{"num_epochs":8, "qat_start_epoch":4.0, "observer_epoch":7.0}'`.
+This updates the recipe to run for 8 epochs with QAT running over the final 4 epochs.